veronicatesei/hcl-universal-orchestrator-chart/README.md

 		global.enableUnoAIPilot: true

+**Agentic AI Builder**

+You can enable AgenticBuilder by configuring the **values.yaml** file as follows:

+		global.enableAgenticAIBuilder: true

 **Session timeout**

 After a period of inactivity on the UI, users are automatically logged out.
 You can change the session timeout value, which is set by default to 30 minutes, by modifying the following parameter in the **values.yaml** file of the Helm chart: